 Post Office change of address

-It’s not free, but Royal Mail’s redirection service will provide a good backstop for any mail that is still addressed to your previous location.
-The cost is £33.99 per person – just get the names and birthdates of those whose mail will be redirected, along with the address and postcode of your old and new residence and apply online.
+It’s not free, but Royal Mail’s redirection service will provide a good backstop for any mail still addressed to your previous location.
+The cost is £33.99 per person – get the names and birthdates of those whose mail will be redirected, along with the address and postcode of your old and new residence and apply online.
 Simple.

 Government & You

 The government wants to know where you live – mainly so they can tax you!
 But on the bright side, being on the radar also allows you to have your say at the ballot box…

 - Electoral Roll – If your address has changed and you need to update your details on the electoral roll, you’ll need to re-register at your new address. https://www.gov.uk/register-to-vote